typesense/showcase-natural-language-search-cars-genkit/README.md

 <h1>
- 🔥 Natural Language Search experience powered by Genkit and Typesense
+ 🔥 Natural Language Search powered by Genkit and Typesense
 </h1>

 Search for the perfect car by describing it in natural language.
 We use a technique called "Generation Augmented Retrieval" to convert the natural language query into a Typesense query.